 The Simcoe Christmas Panorama, River of Lights is held from Nov.
 26 until Jan.
 1 giving you plenty of time to visit Simcoe’s downtown parks to view their winter wonderland.
 There are thousands of lights twinkling during the display with horse-drawn trolley rides available.

 A vehicle drives through Riverside Park during the 2015's Sparkles in the Park (Nathan Zbeetnoff for the Guelph Tribune)

 The city of Guelph lights up nightly from Dec.
 17 until the 31st in Riverside Park.
 There is free parking available for those who choose to stroll around and view the lights up close or you can drive through for a cozier viewing.

 Visit Waterloo Park from Nov.
 25 until Dec.
 31 to take in all the lights in over 100 displays this holiday season.
 Weekends offer trolley rides around the park and other select nights will offer schoolhouse plays in addition to the magic of the lights.

 Canadian Heritage on Flickr

 Since 1985, historical sites and landmarks in Ottawa have been lit up during the holidays.
 Christmas Lights Across Canada is a national tradition that started as a way to bring light to the darkest and coldest of nights.
 Parliament Hill in particular is a must-see with thousands of lights dancing off the buildings.
 This year from Dec.
-2 until Jan.
-7, there will be nightly sound and light shows projected onto Parliament Hill’s center block.
+7 through to Christmas day, there will be nightly sound and light shows projected onto Parliament Hill’s center block.

 Have we missed one?
 Nominate your local holiday light display by commenting below or tweet @MetrolandMedia a photo of your nomination with the hashtag #mylocallights